confluentinc/ksql/design-proposals/klip-33-key-format.md

 format of a source that needs to be repartitioned anyway is 'free'.
 Changing the key format of a source that doesn't already need a repartition will have a fixed cost.
 The formats with the lowest repartitioning cost wins.

-**Q: we could price repartitioning tables _slightly_ less than streams if we think there's any reason to assume that _on average_ they see less throughput**

 Such repartitioning is possible and safe... ish, even for tables, because the logical key of the data will not have changed, only the serialization format.
 This ensures the ordering of updates to